amituttam/notes/docs/study/project-management.rst

 Predictive vs Adaptive
 ^^^^^^^^^^^^^^^^^^^^^^

 #.
-The usual inspiration for methodologies is engineering disciplines
+The usual inspiration for methodologies comes from engineering disciplines
    such as civil or mechanical engineering.
 Such disciplines put a lot of emphasis on planning before you build.